brendiche/the-game-project/next-step.md

  - [x] add interaction betwin components
  - [x] add colision betwin item and target
  - [ ] make a global config
+ - [ ] handle the way the game is moving in the manager
  - [ ] fix the boundary of the game
  - [ ] add character choice
  - [ ] handle moblie screen